scicloj/scicloj.old.replaced-20220218/resources/templates/md/posts/2019-05-23-clojure-scientists.md

 # Statistics & probprog

-Very important as the base for ML systems MCMC simulations and data analytics.
+Very important as the base for ML systems, simulations and data analytics.

 ## Notable examples